swat-ds/1847-sof-black-census/README.md

   * We wanted the website to be simple and accessible and to highlight the visualizations and the data.
 We tried to use a clean, consistent style across the pages.
 Some styling elements were inspired by Swarthmore College's [styling guide](https://www.swarthmore.edu/sites/default/files/assets/documents/communications-office/Swarthmore_style%20guide_17.7.pdf).

 ## End Product
+We exceeded our initial minimum viable product, adding a website and a geocoding component to the project.
+Check out the website here! --> (https://github.swarthmore.edu/pages/SPEED/special-collections-visualizations/website/) The website is mostly accessible, though there is definitely room for improvement in the future.
+The project features two visualizations of the occupation data from the census, as well as an interactive map with additional statistics and a searchable/filterable data table with all the clean data.
+We also provide the clean data as a csv file for downloading.

 ## Future Extensions
+* **More Visualizations** - there are endless possibilities on this front, using the clean data as is or by further cleaning the other census categories.
+We would love to incorporate some kind of visualization that plots each individual's occupation.
+Celia and Jordan also felt that the compensation and literacy data could be particularly interesting.
+* **Refining Usability of Data** - perhaps providing more data tables and better toggles to interact with the data.
+It could be interesting to create a dynamic visualization where the user can see different portions of the data represented visually.
+* **Mobile-Friendly** - look into how the visualizations and data might perform on a smaller screen.

 ## Accessibility
+We are excited about the accessibility of the site overall: users can easily tab through the pages and interact with the drop-down menus (which we initially struggled to label correctly).
+We found Bootstrap to be very useful in providing input patterns and aria labels.
+There were a number of accessibility concerns we didn't get a chance to address, but are definitely doable in the future:
+1. Providing visualization data in tabular form
+  * We want to ensure that people can still see what the visualizations convey without interacting with the graph itself.
+We would like to add data tables for all the data used in both visualizations, as well as the map.
+2. Color contrast
+  * The navigation bar could be difficult to read.
+3. Tabbing into tables
+  * Right now, tabbing skips over the tables, but it could be useful to be able to tab through them as if hovering with a mouse.

 ## Acknowledgements
+We would like to thank Celia and Jordan for proposing the special collections visualization project to make this valuable census more accessible to researchers and students alike.
+Their attention to detail and dedication to the project have inspired us to be more diligent in thinking about and visualizing data.

+We are incredibly grateful to our project supervisor, Nabil Kashyap, and our SPEED program supervisor, Doug Willen, for their constant support and incredible insight.
+Nabil provided us endless encouragement and expertise as we learned to tackle OpenRefine and D3.js.
+Thank you also to the Swarthmore College Librarians and ITS for all their support behind the scenes through the whole process.

+This project was funded by the Swarthmore Projects for Educational Exploration and Development (SPEED) Program at Swarthmore College.